Wavertree Christian Fellowship Nursery and Preschool

 7. How are parents involved in the setting?
 How can I be involved?

 Parents are invited to share their child’s progress at least three times a year at parents review meetings.
 They are also invited to help on outings, come in to read a story or join in a session.
 We have two knit and natter groups each month and regular evening social events to raise funds for resources.
 We have also had story time with the reader association for parents of two year olds.
 We have links with the local childrens centre, childminders and other nurseries.
+We also have a toddler session on a Monday afternoon.

 - Local Offer Age Bands